Rt Hon Owen Paterson

-Owen Paterson has been Conservative MP for North Shropshire since 1997 and has served as Secretary of State for Northern Ireland, Secretary of State for Environment, Food and Rural Affairs (DEFRA), and was appointed a member of the Privy Council.
+Owen Paterson was the Conservative MP for North Shropshire between 1997 and 2021.
+During that time he served as Secretary of State for Northern Ireland, Secretary of State for Environment, Food and Rural Affairs (DEFRA), and was appointed a member of the Privy Council.
 Previously, he served as Shadow Secretary of State for Northern Ireland.

 Owen has been at the forefront of the Brexit campaign.
 He was an early and strong supporter of the vote to leave the European Union, advocating for the UK to take back democratic control of our laws, borders and money.
 He was one of the three original MPs to found Vote Leave and is on the Steering Group of the European Research Group.
 He played a key role in the Referendum, in particular speaking to farming and rural communities.
 Several of his suggestions on Brexit have now become Government policy.
 More broadly, he has made key interventions on aspects of economic, energy, agriculture and environment policy.